johnsetzer/kivi/README.md

     kivi.post();

-Automatically post data after 2000ms, and 4000ms after that,...
+Automatically post data after 2000ms, and 4000ms after that, and 8000ms after that.

     kivi.enablePost([2000, 4000, 8000])